judexzhu/knowledgebase/Using-Oz-to-create-openstack-images.md

 ```$ cd oztemplates && git checkout ruan-openstack```

+- The initial variables for where the image should be placed are in `oztemplates/etc/vars` - which may need to be adjusted dependant on the VM host used for building.
+Hogthrob and Strangepork use `/opt/vm` and `/opt/vm2` respectively.

 - To start building an image, enter the `bin` directory, run the `centos6-alces-openstack.sh` script, and name the image.

 ```$ ./centos6-alces-openstack.sh ruan-memtester```